Visitor conditions

 a. to offer goods of any kind for sale or to provide them free of charge;

-b. provide guided tours.
+b. to provide guided tours.
 Guided tours of the museum are exclusively given by museum guides.

-c. intentionally and permanently obstruct other visitors or obstruct the view of exhibited objects;
+c. to intentionally and for a long time obstruct other visitors or obstruct the view of exhibited objects;

-e. smoking in places other than the market square;
+e. to smoke in places other than the market square;

 f. to eat food brought from home at the inn or on the terrace;